Mixed moduli in 3d N=4 higher-genus quivers: Superconformal index

 \section{Superconformal index}

 In this section we review the definition and calculation of the superconformal index of 3d $\Nsusy=4$ theories.
-We begin by discussing monopole sectors and then present the explicit localization formula (which could be equivalently obtained by letter counting).
+We present the explicit localization formula (which could be equivalently obtained by letter counting) and describe how to expand it.